germanfgv/firecrest-v2/docs/use_cases/workflow-orchestrator/README.md

     airflow standalone
     ```

-When Airflow standalone starts, it creates an admin user and generates credentials to login in the dashboard at http://127.0.0.1:8080.
+When Airflow standalone starts, it creates an `admin` user and generates credentials to login in the dashboard at [http://127.0.0.1:8080](http://127.0.0.1:8080).

+This password is set on `$AIRFLOW_HOME/standalone_admin_password.txt`

+!!! info
+    If you want to change the port where Airflow is running, edit the file `$AIRFLOW_HOME/airflow.cfg` and set the `webserver_port` variable under the `[api]` section to a different port number
+    ```cfg
+    [api]
+    (...)
+    web_server_port = 9090
+    (...)
+    ```

+    And then launch `airflow standalone`

 You can find them (username and password) by the end of the initialization message.
 It looks like this:

 !!! example "Airflow initialization logs"
     ```log
-    standalone | Airflow is ready
-    standalone | Login with username: admin  password: <password>
-    standalone | Airflow Standalone is for development purposes only.
-Do not use this in production!
+    standalone | Starting Airflow Standalone
+    standalone | Checking database is initialized
+    INFO  [alembic.runtime.migration] Context impl SQLiteImpl.
+    INFO  [alembic.runtime.migration] Will assume non-transactional DDL.
+    INFO  [alembic.runtime.migration] Context impl SQLiteImpl.
+    INFO  [alembic.runtime.migration] Will assume non-transactional DDL.
+    WARNI [airflow.models.crypto] empty cryptography key - values will not be stored encrypted. standalone | Database ready
+    (...)
     ```

 The password can be found as well in `$AIRFLOW_HOME/standalone_admin_password.txt`.

 ## Hands On

-For this example we want to propose you the following problem:
+For this tutorial we want to propose you the following problem:

 Let's say that we have a simulation to find geometries of new crystal structures.